bjaan/roc-pulse-relay/README.md

 ```sh
 pacat < /dev/urandom
 ```
+Hint: in order to run _pacat_, you might have to install the _pulseaudio-utils_ packages on Ubuntu: through this command _sudo apt-get install pulseaudio-utils_
 Hint: run the following command to figure out where your PulseAudio service is running:
 ```sh
 echo $PULSE_SERVER